gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ```

 #### Create XSUAA service instance
-The service broker can use different services to generate and store credentials used later on by applications to access your reusable service.
-In this example we will use the XSUAA service as credentials provider.
+The service broker can use different services to generate and store credentials needed later on by applications to access your reusable service.
+In this example we use the XSUAA service as a credentials provider.

 Create an XSUAA service instance of plan _broker_:
 ```sh
 cf create-service xsuaa broker xsuaa-broker
 ```
 Here `xsuaa-broker` is the service instance name.
 You can use an arbitrary name here.
-Just use the same name in the following commands.
+Make sure to use the same name in the subsequent commands.

-#### Create Audit log service instance
+#### Create an instance of the Audit Log service
 The service broker is configured by default to audit log every operation.
 It needs information to connect to the Audit log service.

 Create Audit log service with the following command: